neonevm/neon-evm.docs/docs/software_manuals/how_to_guides/connect_metamask_to_solana.md

 </div>

 You can start performing all operations inherent in your wallet, including creating new accounts.
 For debugging work in the Neon EVM Devnet/Testnet networks, 5 tokens will be credited to each account balance.
 These tokens can only be used within Devnet/Testnet.
 If you connect to the Neon EVM Mainnet, NEON tokens will not be credited.
-How to credit NEON tokens to an account balance on Mainnet, you can find in **the instruction** (will be aded later).

 ### Step 4
 If you want to switch Metamask to another network, you need to click `Add To Metamask` on the new network and click `Switch network` in the Metamask window.